jupcan/osm-gps/README.md

 sudo apt-get install python3-lxml
 ```

-and also **sorted containers** one to use some of the data structures it offers such as sorted lists or ordered dictionaries
+and also **sorted containers** one to use some of the data structures it offers such as ordered dictionaries
 ```
 python3 -m pip install sortedcontainers
 ```